 At Minds Matter DC, we look for students who:

 - Maintain a strong overall grade point average of 3.0 or higher

 - Are committed to pursuing a college education

 - Demonstrate strong academic potential, motivation, maturity, and responsibility

 - Are active in extracurricular and/or community activities (part time jobs included)

 - Show that he/she would benefit greatly from a summer academic experience

 Minds Matter is a meritocratic organization that rewards hard work, dedication and achievement, and does not discriminate based on race, ethnicity, gender, sexual orientation, or physical ability.

-Before you apply, make sure you have available the following documents electronically.
-If you are unable to upload the documents, please contact firstname.lastname@example.org.
+Before you apply, please make sure you have your most recent report card or grades electronically.
+If you are unable to upload this document, please contact [email protected].